Jason Woodward

-Jason Christopher Woodward (born 17 May 1990 in Wellington, New Zealand) is a professional rugby union player who plays for Sale Sharks in the Premiership Rugby.
+Jason Christopher Woodward (born 17 May 1990) is a New Zealand former rugby union player who played full-back.

 Early career

 Woodward played for the Upper Hutt Premier team, and was a regular in the Upper Hutt Leader.
-In 2010, Woodward made the New Zealand U20s and represented New Zealand at the IRB Junior World Championship in Argentina, helping the team to win the competition undefeated.
+In 2010, Woodward made the New Zealand U20s and represented New Zealand at the 2010 IRB Junior World Championship in Argentina, helping the team to win the competition undefeated.

-Domestic career
+Career

 Wellington

 Woodward played his first provincial season with the Wellington Lions in 2011.
 On debut he scored all of Wellington Lions' three tries to beat Taranaki 23–5 in the 2011 season's opening game.

 Rebels

 Woodward joined the Melbourne Rebels following a strong 2012 ITM Cup campaign with the Wellington Lions.
 However an injury sustained pre-season delayed his debut until round six of the 2013 Super Rugby season.
 Woodward made his debut in an unfortunate 64–7 belting from the Sharks in Durban.
 He started at outside centre.
 Back in Australia for round eight in Perth, Woodward started on the right wing against the Western Force.
 He scored his first and second tries in Super Rugby and helped the Rebels win 30–23.